maniaclab/stashosgconnect-splash/docs/index.md

 ## Introduction

-The purpose of the stash.osgconnect.net server is to provide access to data storage for distributed computing projects, like [osgconnect](https://www.osgconnect.net) projects.
-The stash.osgconnect.net server provides access to a CephFS cluster through the web and other software.
+The purpose of the stash.osgconnect.net server is to provide read access to the distributed filesystem (CephFS) on the [OSG Connect Infrastructure](https://opensciencegrid.org/) storage.
+The storage hosts project space (by default 500 GB per user) to facilitate computational research on OSG beyond what is available in their home directories.
+Stash allows for users to have access to a larger storage allocation and for the user to access data there from jobs running on worker nodes on OSG using the stashcp tool or xrootd.

 ## Hardware on the CephFS cluster